Ask Us: What happens next to ballots from absentee by mail, early voting? - Salisbury Post

 Ballots cast during early voting are put in the tabulator by the voter.
 Each night, McCubbins said, they are placed in a sealed bag and stored in a secure, locked location.

 On election night, the totals from absentee by mail and early voting will be uploaded to the N.C.
 Board of Elections.
-Those results, early and absentee by mail votes, are usually available online shortly after polls close in Rowan County.
+Those results are usually available online shortly after polls close in Rowan County.

 In a news release on Sunday, the State Board of Elections said it would begin posting results publicly after polls close statewide at 7:30 p.m.
 Tuesday.
 However, the state board could choose to extend voting hours at a polling place if there are interruptions or delays in opening the locations.
 In that case, no results would be posted until all polls are closed, the news release stated.